Robotawi/rrr_arm_config/README.md

 I will explain how this MoveIt configuration package is developed and how the interface with gazebo is carried out.

 ## 1. How to make the MoveIt configuration package?

-MoveIt setup assistant is used for this purpose and its input is the xacro or urdf model of the robot.
+MoveIt setup assistant generates SRDF, configuration files, launch files, and scripts generated from the robot URDF model, which is required to configure the move_group node.
+It takes as input the xacro or urdf model of the robot.

 We can start MoveIt setup assistant as follows
 ```